misha-dev/usercontacts/README.md

 ## About the project

-This project implements contact list.
+This project implements contact list for each registered user.

 ## Getting Started